henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 : Examples of header object include, but are not limited to: timestamps, signatures, or evidence about the integrity of the agents creating messages or notifications.

-Update Record:

-: A single YANG data item in a Series of YANG Notifications or YANG Notification Bundle Messages conveying the changes to a YANG datastore's module's Data Node Values.

-YANG Data Item:

-: An instance of YANG module Data Node Values or the changes to Data Node Values, conveyed as data in motion, serialized in a specific representation, such as XML, JSON, or CBOR.

-Visibility:

-: A level of assurance that Update Records will be received by a YANG Client.

-: There might be reasons, such as resource exhaustion or dampening settings, that result in Updates Records lost in transit or not being emitted by the YANG datastore.
-Sequential Message-IDs or specific YANG Notifications that report, e.g., about past events of resource exhaustion will inform the YANG Client about the characteristics of the loss of Update Records.

-Data Node Value:

-: Defined in CoMI as the value assigned to a data node instance.
-Data node values are serialized into the payload according to the rules defined in section 4 of {{-yangcbor}}.

 ## CoAP Terminology